 3) How Calibration Works

 As I pointed out in the phase detection autofocus system and how to test your DSLR for autofocus issues articles, the source of autofocus problems could be an improperly calibrated camera, a lens or both.
-The procedure highlighted below can potentially address all three scenarios, depending on how badly misaligned the whole setup is (more on this later).
+The procedure highlighted below can potentially address all three scenarios, depending on how badly misaligned the whole setup is.

-An important fact to keep in mind, is that calibration is camera and lens specific, which means that if you have multiple cameras and lenses, you have to fine tune autofocus on each camera, for each lens you own (unless you have a camera that constantly front-focuses or back-focuses by the same amount with all lenses, in which case you might need to compensate only for the camera itself).
-In addition, you might need to periodically re-calibrate your camera gear (more on this below).
+An important fact to keep in mind, is that calibration is camera and lens specific, which means that if you have multiple cameras and lenses, you have to fine tune autofocus on each camera, for each lens you own.
+In addition, you might need to periodically re-calibrate your camera gear.

 4) Calibration Naming Convention